GonnaFlyMethod/snake1976/README.md

 ### Install all dependencies

-You need to get to the directory with project 'snake1976' and then write in the console:
+You need to get to the directory with project 'snake1976' and then write in the terminal:

 ```
 poetry install